Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access or sudo privileges are mandatory to install system packages, manage services, and configure the openclaw user.
+• Privileges: Root access or sudo privileges are required to install system packages and manage services.

 File and Directory Structure